marissaashner/Complete_Case_Censored_Covariates/README.md

 ## Marissa C. Ashner and Tanya P. Garcia

-Code for simulations, tables, and figures for the manuscript *Back to the basics: exploring the validity of the complete case analysis for regression models with a right-censored covariate* (Insert link to paper here).
+Code for simulations, tables, and figures for the manuscript *Understanding the implications of a complete case analysis for regression models with a right-censored covariate* (arXiv link: https://arxiv.org/abs/2303.16119).

 #### In the `R` subdirectory, you will find the following: